JiazhaoLi/JiazhaoLi.github.io/_pages/about.md

 # About Me
 I am Jiazhao Li, an Applied Scientist on the Rufus Post-Training Team, the Amazon’s Store Fundamental AI.
 I earned my Ph.D. from the School of Information at the University of Michigan, Ann Arbor, where I was advised by Prof. [V.G.Vinod Vydiswaran](http://www-personal.umich.edu/~vgvinodv/).
-I also collaborate with Prof. [Chaowei Xiao](https://xiaocw11.github.io/) on research in Trustworthy AI.

 # Research
 My research interests are Truthworthy AI (red-teaming, backdoor attack & defense of LLMs), Generative models, Health informatics.

 # Education